mighdoll/akka/akka-docs/rst/general/message-delivery-guarantees.rst

 Dead Letters
 ============

+[recommend eliminating routine dead letters so that bugs can be identified]

 Messages which cannot be delivered (and for which this can be ascertained) will be delivered to a synthetic actor called ``/deadLetters``.
 This delivery